Volunteer Week Description

 All the food will be vegetarian, with vegan and wheat free options.
 We will share the preparation of food and washing up between us all.
 We will be providing some basic ingredients for meals and we are happy to receive any surplus produce from your gardens.

-On the evening of the 29th our last day together we will have a celebration.
+On the evening of the 6th our last full day together we will have a celebration.

 You can come for the whole time or just a couple of days.

 Postcode is SY8 4JG - Orleton Common (more details provided on booking)

 Nearest train stations are Ludlow or Leominster